-2023 ELECTIONS: FCT SECURITY COMMITTEE ASSURES RESIDENTS OF SAFETY
+2023 Elections: FCT Security committee assures residents of safety

 The Committee in its meeting held Thursday (23rd February 2023) at Gwarinpa I District, Abuja, also urged residents to conduct themselves in a lawful manner during the exercise and vote for candidates of their choice.

-It noted that all potential flash points that could lead to the breach of peace have been carefully mapped out and appropriate surveillance measures have been put in place to maintain law and order in the FCT.
+It noted that all potential flasflashpointst could lead to the breach of peace have been carefully mapped out and appropriate surveillance measures have been put in place to maintain law and order in the FCT.

 It further reviewed all security concerns and expressed satisfaction with the level of preparedness by the respective security formations in the Territory and concluded that the 2023 General Elections can hold in an atmosphere of peace and tranquility in the Territory.